Rays vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has 31 hits with six doubles, two triples, four home runs, 21 walks and 28 RBI.
-He's also stolen 11 bases.
+- Mullins has put up 31 hits with six doubles, two triples, four home runs and 21 walks.
+He has driven in 28 runs with 11 stolen bases.

 Mullins Recent Games